maxwo/snmp_notifier/README.md

 ### SNMP notifier configuration

 Launch the `snmp_notifier` executable with the help flag to see the available options.

+Also, the SNMP community may be changed from default `public` thanks to the `SNMP_NOTIFIER_COMMUNITY` environment variable.

 ```
 $ ./snmp_notifier --help